-It is about three times the size Machu Picchu, even though only 1/3 of the site has been reclaimed.
-In reality it is a much larger version of Machu Picchu Citadel, which is incredible.
+Incredibly, this site is about three times the size Machu Picchu, even though only 1/3 of the site has been reclaimed.
 Most importantly, this site is still a great mystery to historians, archeologists and people with a vested interest in this field.
 There are new discoveries being made every day.

 Where is Choquequirao?

 Choquequirao, sits at an elevation of 3,050m/10,010ft above the Apurimac River.
 It overlooks the Apurimac River Canyon at an elevation of 1,450m/4,760ft.
 It forms part of Vilcabamba Mountain Range in the Santa Teresa District.
 The entire complex is more than 1,800 hectares, it’s a massive site.
 It’s very isolated, a good 98Km/60mls outside of Cusco.
 Most trailheads for this trek begin at the small village town of San Pedro de Chocora.
 Trekkers need to make their way from Cusco to Abancay.
 However, with most Tour Operators, transportation to the trailhead is always included.
 There is no transportation to get you to the archeological site itself, the only way to get there is by foot.
 That means only a select few get the pleasure of exploring this site.